 In terms of agricultural productivity, the empirical literature finds mixed results, partly due to the differences in the types of reforms studied.
 Ghatak and Roy (2007) show that land ceilings had a significant negative effect on agricultural productivity in India.
-Differently, tenancy reforms had a positive effect on productivity in West Bengal where reforms were implemented more rigorously (Ghatak and Roy 2007; Banerjee et al. 2002; Bardhan and Mookherjee 2007).
+Differently, tenancy reforms had a positive effect on productivity in West Bengal where reforms were implemented more rigorously (Ghatak and Roy, 2007; Banerjee et al., 2002; Bardhan and Mookherjee, 2007).
 Mendola and Simtowe (2014) find that decentralized market-assisted land redistribution raised agricultural yields in Malawi, while Lahiff and Li (2012) find no such evidence in South Africa.
-Consistent with Ghatak and Roy

-(2007) but using instead farm-level data and a quantitative model, we find that ceiling reforms have a negative effect on agricultural productivity.
+Consistent with Ghatak and Roy (2007) but using instead farm-level data and a quantitative model, we find that ceiling reforms have a negative effect on agricultural productivity.
 A key insight of our analysis is that the functioning or restrictiveness of the land market is important for the magnitude of the effects of the ceiling on size and productivity.
 The idea that impediments to the functioning of land markets can raise the costs associated with implementing land reforms is echoed in Deininger and Feder (2001) and Lipton (2009).

 Our focus is on the aggregate productivity effects of land reforms through distortions to the operational scale of farms rather than the land ownership distribution.
 While government-led land redistribution constitutes an intervention in the distribution of land ownership, when accompanied by restrictions in land markets, it is effectively an intervention in the operational size distribution.
-As a result our analysis is separate, but complementary to the literature that studies the effect of inequality in land ownership on long-run economic growth, through its effect on the institutions and policies adopted (Sokoloff and Engerman 2000; Adamopoulos 2008; Galor et al. 2009).
+As a result our analysis is separate, but complementary to the literature that studies the effect of inequality in land ownership on long-run economic growth, through its effect on the institutions and policies adopted (Sokoloff and Engerman, 2000; Adamopoulos, 2008; Galor et al., 2009).

 The paper proceeds as follows.
-The next section documents some land reforms and describes the details of the Philippine land reform.
-In Section 3 we present a set of facts and empirical estimates from the land reform in the Philippines both using aggregate Census and Industry data as well as micro panel data from a sample of farmers.
+The next section documents land reform episodes in some countries and describes the details of the Philippine land reform.
+In Section 3 we present a set of facts from the land reform in the Philippines both using aggregate Census and Industry data as well as micro panel data from a sample of farmers.
 Section 4 describes the model.
-In Section 5 we calibrate the model to the Philippines before the land reform and perform quantitative experiments of land reforms and other aggregate factors.
-We conclude in Section 6.
+In Section 5 we calibrate the model to the Philippines before the land reform and perform quantitative land reform experiments.
+Section 6 provides a discussion of the mechanisms of the reform, other factors occurring alongside the reform, and broader impacts of the reform on affected farms.
+We conclude in Section 7.